Real-Dev-Squad/website-backend/CONTRIBUTING.md

 - Java version above 11 is needed for firebase tool version >= 11
 - Either manually kill the java process after unit tests are done or run both the tests separately by running the test commands.
-- for this error refer this : https://github.com/Real-Dev-Squad/website-backend/issues/918
+- Add 'host : 0.0.0.0' to both firestore and ui object in firebase.json file if it is not added. for more info refer this : https://github.com/Real-Dev-Squad/website-backend/issues/918